-What it is: Material Design is a design language developed by Google to provide continuity across its web and mobile products.
+What is Material Design?
+Material Design is a design language developed by Google to provide continuity across its web and mobile products.

-Why it matters: Material Design provides a uniformity of experience that Google products have been lacking.
-It's mobile-centric focus also represents an important shift in the company's approach to design.
+Why does Material Design matter?
+Material Design provides a uniformity of experience that Google products have been lacking.
+It’s mobile-centric focus also represents an important shift in the company’s approach to design.

-Who does this affect: End users will likely notice changes in the UX of many Google products.
+Who does Material Design affect?
+End users will likely notice changes in the UX of many Google products.
 Developers and designers will need to slightly alter their approach to take full advantage of the Material Design.

-When is this happening: The source code for Material Design became generally available on November 3, 2014 and over the air (OTA) updates began on November 12, 2014.
+When was Material Design released?
+The source code for Material Design became generally available on November 3, 2014 and over the air (OTA) updates began on November 12, 2014.

-How to take advantage of Material Design: Google has provided best practices and guidelines for proper implementation of Material Design.
+How do I use Material Design?
+Google has provided best practices and Material Design guidelines for proper implementation.

 Initially announced on June 25, 2014 at the Google I/O developer conference, Google’s Material Design is a design language that seeks to unify the user experience across Google products and across platforms.